jmjf/to4ft/docs/Commands.md

 `-c` -- JSON configuration file to use.
 See `config_deref.json` and `config_ref.json` for examples.

-`--refDir` (required if `derefFl: false`) -- directory to reference for TypeBox types; `to4ft` assumes the directory and files it wants exist and exports the TypeBox schemas it wants to import.
+`--refDir` (required if `derefFl: false` or `outTypeCd: "TBREF"`) -- directory to reference for TypeBox types; `to4ft` does not check for existence, nor does it confirm files export the TypeBox schemas it wants to import.
+Those checks are lint checks.